Flag

 World Bank: Control of Corruption Percentile Rank 84

-Martinique, as an overseas department of France, is subject to French laws aimed at combating corruption, such as the "Loi Sapin II," which established an anti-corruption agency and mandated transparency in public life.
-Despite these efforts, concerns remain regarding the effectiveness of enforcement, particularly in cases of foreign bribery, as highlighted by the OECD's findings that many recommendations for improvement have not been fully implemented.
-Overall, while the legal framework is robust, the actual prosecution and prevention of corruption in France, especially in public procurement and political funding, still face significant challenges.
+Martinique, as an overseas department of France, is subject to French laws aimed at combating corruption, including the 2017 "Loi Sapin II," which established an anti-corruption agency and mandated transparency in public life.
+Despite these measures, concerns remain regarding the effectiveness of enforcement against foreign bribery, with limited convictions and ongoing challenges in prosecuting such offenses.
+The OECD has noted that while France has made some progress in addressing corruption, significant gaps in implementation and awareness-raising efforts persist.

 Economy

-The investment climate in Martinique benefits from its status as an overseas department of France, offering a stable legal framework and access to European markets.
-However, high import costs, a variable 'sea toll', and various government-imposed taxes can deter foreign investment, posing challenges to economic growth.
-Despite these hurdles, the island's strategic location and cultural appeal still attract some investment, particularly in the tourism sector.
+The investment climate in Martinique benefits from its status as an overseas department of France, offering a stable legal framework and access to EU markets.
+However, high import costs and a heavy reliance on tourism pose challenges for foreign investment, prompting the government to focus on infrastructure development and the promotion of sectors like renewable energy and technology to enhance economic diversification.

 Floating Section Image